-The integration of the particle's angular momentum on the S surface yields the particle's spin.
-The notions of rest mass, rest energy and massless particles are investigated and unpacked with reference to the particle's surfing momentum on the S surface.
-A new definition of energy is proposed which could shed some light on the puzzle of dark matter.
+The notions of rest mass, rest energy and massless particles are investigated with reference to the particle's surfing momentum on the S surface.
+A new definition of energy is proposed with partial support by data.
+If validated by experiments, this definition of energy could shed some light on the puzzle of dark matter.
 The crucial non-deterministic root in quantum mechanics is identified and Heisenberg's Uncertainty Principle is critiqued.
 Finally, a possible relationship between a quantum-potential-like term and dark energy is posed.